 Examples of CIA Triangle Applications

-In the CIA triad, confidentiality, integrity and availability are basic goals of information security.
+In the CIA triad, confidentiality, integrity, and availability are basic goals of information security.
 However, there are instances when one goal is more important than the others.
-The following are examples of situations or cases where one goal of the CIA triad is highly important, while the other goals are less important.
+The following are examples of situations or cases where one goal of the CIA triad has the highest priority.

 Confidentiality.
 The CIA triad goal of confidentiality is more important than the other goals when the value of the information depends on limiting access to it.
 For example, information confidentiality is more important than integrity or availability in the case of proprietary information of a company.
-Also, confidentiality is the most important when the information is a record of people’s personal activities, such as in cases involving personal and financial information of the customers of companies like Google, Amazon, Apple, and Microsoft, as well as Walmart and Costco.
+Also, confidentiality is the most important when the information is a record of people’s personal activities, such as in cases involving personal and financial information of the customers of companies, like Google, Amazon, Apple, and Microsoft, as well as Walmart and Costco.
 To guarantee confidentiality under the CIA triad, communications channels must be properly monitored and controlled to prevent unauthorized access.